A “cookie-cutter campaigns” are political campaigns run by political consultants who use virtually identical strategies in different jurisdictions.

 The increased number of cookie-cutter campaigns in recent years is due, in large part, to the rise of political consulting on the local level.

-But they’re also due to consultants having found campaign tactics that work again and again.
+But they’re also due to pols and consultants having found campaign tactics that work again and again.